Drihmia/AI_STUDY_ASSISTANT_BACKEND/README.md

 *   **Interactive Chat:** Engage in conversations with an AI-powered assistant.
 *   **Persistent Chat History:** Your conversations are saved, allowing you to continue where you left off.
 *   **Dual Storage Options:** Choose between local file-based storage or a remote MongoDB database for your chat histories.
+*   **Contact Teacher Form:** A dedicated form for students to send messages directly to the teacher.
+*   **Email Notifications:** The teacher receives an email notification whenever a student submits a message.
 *   **Secure API:** Endpoints are protected to ensure that only authorized users can access conversation data.
 *   **Easy Deployment:** The application is designed for straightforward deployment to platforms like Render.